Gassandrid/ewan.my/content/Thoughts/On Capturing Personal Data.md

 This is much more in line with both the fundamental purpose of obsidian, but also my ventures into understanding the nature of [[Consuming and Choosing Content Effectively|content consumption]] and domains of [[Computational Neuroscience]]

 This also includes physical sensors to provide that mutual information seen above.
-An obvious pairing with [[ActivityWatch]] would be some kind of eye tracker like the [[Tobii Eye Tracker 5]], but the real cream of the crop would come from combining this with an EEG headset (maybe [[BrainAccess HALO]] ) as a means to denoise the signal when filtered via meaningfull eye capture.
+An obvious pairing with [[ActivityWatch]] would be some kind of [[Using an Eye Tracker for more computer data|eye tracker]] like the [[Tobii Eye Tracker 5]], but the real cream of the crop would come from combining this with an EEG headset (maybe [[BrainAccess HALO]] ) as a means to denoise the signal when filtered via meaningfull eye capture.

 While quite an unrealistic idea, I also often have dreams of a world in which I could perform the same kind of parameter tuning to "descend the gradient" of my own mind for learning/habit optimization.
 Quite unlikely given todays modeling capabities, but I view this as a "store now decrypt later" kind of problem.
 If I can capture all the data about my mind wandering now, it is possible I would have the tools later in my research career to extract meaningfull output.